 The Notification of Accommodation letter contains personal and sensitive information that is not to be shared with other students, the public or anyone outside of a teaching capacity for an instructor’s course.
 Privacy and discretion are required.
 Please be aware that students may have some apprehension or discomfort in talking about their Notification of Accommodation, so such meetings should be arranged as private conversations between instructor and student.

 Two business days before the exam date, instructors are required to email or present a copy of the exam to Accessibility Services with instructions for its administration.
-When a student has extended time as an accommodation, the exam may start or finish sooner or later with the intent that students with disabilities write their exams at the same time as others.
+When a student has extended the time as an accommodation, the exam may start or finish sooner or later with the intent that students with disabilities write their exams at the same time as others.

 The types of disabling conditions supported by Accessibility Services are ongoing, episodic, apparent or non-evident and include, but are not limited to: